LunCoSim/lunco-sim/docs/LunCo Docs/Grants/LunCo-Gitcoin-GR18-OSS.md

 To learn more about IPFS with [CTO Pylyp Radionov](https://www.linkedin.com/in/ACoAACRHJEoBxz7c-h46YFuDMi5uTm_0_94ydpA?lipi=urn%3Ali%3Apage%3Acompanies_company_posts_index%3B5738fc21-da5d-4484-9f2c-96f280058179) of Copernicspace [we won the ETHGlobal HackFS prize for the best application of IPFS](https://www.linkedin.com/posts/copernic-space_democratising-space-and-digitising-endangered-activity-7079043156557598720-vM5V?utm_source=share&utm_medium=member_desktop) with a service https://unid.store

 I've being working fulltime on Lunar Exploration since 2018, including [First Walking Robot for Moon ](https://www.youtube.com/watch?v=Fko0VZNO8DM)as COO

+And now with a group of amazing professionals we are launching a [DeSpace Quadratic Fund](https://giveth.io/project/despace-qf-regenerative-space-exploration) to support decentralized space exploration!